Automated glazing systems now available from minimal windows

-Concealed electric drives and locking mechanisms can be integrated into almost all configurations of the minimal windows.
+Concealed electric drives and locking mechanisms can be integrated into almost all configurations of the minimal windows to create automated sliding glass doors.
 The compact linear drive is located to the inside of the head frame, housed in an aluminium case and mounted flush with the internal ceiling finishes.
 This housing effectively ‘merges’ the motor into the internal ceiling structure, maintaining a minimal architectural design.

 Operation can be conducted in a wide variety of ways, for example via pushbuttons in the room, radio remote control, app control or home automation systems as required.

 Smart home automation is a growing trend for luxury residential homes and with modern technological advances being able to control everything from one app, it has never been easier.

 Home automation integrations are fully possible with the minimal window’s motor.
 A control cable must be connected between the motor for the doors and the home automation system.
 The home automation system can then be controlled via Smartphones and apps depending on the manufacturer.

 When specifying automated systems consideration must be given to the possibility of the inhabitant locking themselves out whilst the remote control is inside.
 For that reason, number code switches or fingerprint scanners are available to be installed on the outside of the doors.